AppZard1/AppzardOffline/README.md

 # AppzardOffline
 The offline version for Appzard workspace, this CLI helps appzard users to establish and appzard server locally on their device, with absolutely no need for internet connection.
 ## Requirments
-In order to get appzard offline to run correctly, you will need to have some softwares, which aren't served with appzard offline, installed on your computer.
+To get Appzard offline to run correctly, you will need to have some software, which isn't served with appzard offline, installed on your computer.
 #### Java
 Java 8 is a requirement for appzard offline to start local servers, to check if java is installed on your computer, please run:
 ```